 4. Love For The Ruger American 10/22 Rifle

 Gun publications often refer to standout firearms as “venerable,” a word usually reserved for models that aren’t in production anymore.
 Buying a 10/22 gives you the chance to own a venerable gun with features that are as modern—or not—as you desire.
 They’re a great rifle for a small price in comparison to other legendary platforms.
 Treat yours well, and it will last for generations.

 Here’s a video from funbro1 talking about how to disassemble your 10/22 rifle from the trigger assembly, bolt handle, muzzle brake, barrel length, to your Ruger receiver:

 What do you think about the tips for keeping your Ruger precision rifle firing better?
 Do you have your own set of practices?
 Do you also want the same tips for the American Ruger Rimfire models, Ruger semi-automatic rifle models, or any other gun type like pistols and shotguns?
 Comment down below.

-This article was originally published in November 2016, it has been updated for accuracy and relevancy.
+Editor’s Note: This post was originally published on November 2016 and has been updated for quality and relevancy.